 A grant is free money often based on financial need.
 To qualify for grants, you show that your and your family’s income aren’t enough to pay for college.

 Grants are available from state governments, colleges, and private organizations.

 Many grants come from the federal government.
 For example, the Federal Pell Grant is a federal grant of up to $6,495 for undergraduate students.

 Other federal grants are available for students pursuing specific careers.
 The Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal grant for undergraduate and graduate students in eligible schools who are pursuing a career in teaching.

-A scholarship is another type of free financial aid that you don’t have to pay back after graduation.
+A scholarship is another type of free financial aid that you usually don’t have to pay back after graduation.

-Schools and private organizations offer scholarships to attract students to a specific school or to pursue a career in a specific field or industry.
+Schools and private organizations offer scholarships to attract students to a specific school or pursue a career in a specific field or industry.

 You can qualify for a scholarship based on many factors, including: